Medical Clinic Ground Breaking!

 A Doctor and Medical Clinic for Morowaya

-Common illnesses such as malaria, diarrhea and yellow fever are caused by insects bites and parasites.
+Diabetes is on the rise in Guinea most likely due to poor nutrition and common illnesses such as malaria, diarrhea and yellow fever are caused by insects bites and parasites.
 Other prevalent health concerns in this area of Guinea are infections due to lacerations, respiratory infections, and sickness brought on by childbirth for mothers and their newborn babies.

 We are a recognized 501(c)(3) Charity